ZoneMinder/zoneminder/docs/installationguide/redhat.rst

 How to Install ZoneMinder
 -------------------------

-These instructions apply to all redhat distros and compatible clones, except for RHEL/CEntOS 6.
+These instructions apply to all redhat distros and compatible clones, except for RHEL/CentOS 6.

 ZoneMinder releases are now being hosted at RPM Fusion.
 New users should navigate the `RPM Fusion site <https://rpmfusion.org>`_ then follow the instructions to enable that repo.
-Note the RHEL/CentOS must also navaigate to the `EPEL Site <https://fedoraproject.org/wiki/EPEL>`_ and enable that repo as well.
-Once both of these repositories are enabled, install ZoneMinder from the commandline:
+RHEL/CentOS users must also navaigate to the `EPEL Site <https://fedoraproject.org/wiki/EPEL>`_ and enable that repo as well.
+Once enabled, install ZoneMinder from the commandline:

 ::

     sudo dnf install zoneminder

-Note that RHEL/CentOS 7 users should substitute yum for dnf.
+Note that RHEL/CentOS 7 users should use yum instead of dnf.

 Once ZoneMinder has been installed, it is critically important that you read the README file under /usr/share/doc/zoneminder.
 ZoneMinder will not run without completing the steps outlined in the README.